themouette/fossil-view/README.markdown

 });
 ```

-or to use only a part
+or to use only a part:

 ``` javascript
 define([